smophat7/nlq-to-sql-vscode/walkthroughs/generateSqlExample.md

 HAVING COUNT(*) > 5;
 ```

-**Note: All AI-generated queries should be checked for correctness before running them on your database.**
+**Note: All AI-generated SQL should be checked for correctness before running them on your database.**